Deanskond/walltaker_automate/README.md

 # walltaker_automate

 !!!
-CURRENT VERSION REQUIRES YOU TO LAUNCH SETTINGS MANUALLY before running main program, I am going to update it in few hours !!!
+CURRENT VERSION REQUIRES YOU TO LAUNCH SETTINGS MANUALLY before running main program,  !!!
+Note to self, never promise you are going to do something in few hours, reality doesn't like these promises.

 Walltaker client for LlamaLab's Automate